 A.R.S. §§ 42-5061(B)(20), 42-5159(B)(20): (Deduction Code 578) Machinery or equipment that enables a television station to originate and broadcast or to receive and broadcast digital television signals and that was purchased to facilitate compliance with the telecommunications act of 1996.
-Data is not releasable on the value of this tax expenditure for FY 2020.
+Data is not releasable on the value of this tax expenditure for FY 2021.

 A.R.S. § 42-5061(B)(21): (Deduction Code 554) Qualifying equipment purchased by a qualifying business for harvesting or the initial processing of qualifying forest products removed as part of the Healthy Forests program are exempt from transaction privilege and use tax.
-Data is not releasable on the value of this tax expenditure for FY 2020.
+No information is available on the value of this tax expenditure for FY 2021.

 A.R.S. § 42-5061(E): (Deduction Code 609) The portion of the sales price of heavy trucks and trailers that reflect the federal luxury excise tax are exempt from transaction privilege tax.
-Data is not releasable on the value of this tax expenditure for FY 2020.
+In FY 2021, an estimated total of \$732,468 was deducted for this exemption.
+At a rate of 5%, the value of the exemption is \$36,623.
 A.R.S. § 42-5061(I)(1), 42-5071(B)(2)(c): (Deduction Code 547) Sales made directly to the United States government or its departments or agencies by a manufacturer, modifier, assembler or repairer are not subject to transaction privilege tax.
-In FY 2020, businesses deducted an estimated \$687 million for this deduction.
-Had the transactions been taxable, they would have generated \$34 million in tax.
+In FY 2021, businesses deducted an estimated \$783 million for this deduction.
+Had the transactions been taxable, they would have generated \$39 million in tax.

 A.R.S. § 42-5061(I)(2), 42-5061(I)(4), 42-5072(B): (Deduction Code 543) Sales made directly to a manufacturer, modifier, assembler or repairer if such sales are of any ingredient or component part of products sold directly to the United States government or its departments or agencies by the manufacturer, modifier assembler or repairer are not subject to the transaction privilege tax.
-In FY 2020, businesses deducted an estimated \$260 million for this deduction.
-Had the transactions been taxable, they would have generated \$13 million in tax.
+In FY 2021, businesses deducted an estimated \$220 million for this deduction.
+Had the transactions been taxable, they would have generated \$11 million in tax.

 A.R.S. § 42-5061(I)(3), 42-5159(A)(39): (Deduction Code 611) Overhead materials or other tangible personal property that is used in performing contract between the United States government and a manufacturer, modifier, assembler or repairer, including property used in performing a subcontract with a government contractor to which title passes to the government under the terms of the contract or subcontract are not subject to transaction privilege tax.
-In FY 2020, businesses deducted an estimated \$2.3 million for this deduction.
-Had the transactions been taxable, they would have generated \$115,950 in tax.
+In FY 2021, businesses deducted an estimated \$1.7 million for this deduction.
+Had the transactions been taxable, they would have generated \$87,168 in tax.

 A.R.S. § 42-5061(J): (Deduction Code 548) Fifty percent of the gross proceeds from any sale of tangible personal property made directly to the United States government is not subject to transaction privilege tax.
-In FY 2020, businesses deducted an estimated \$185 million for this deduction.
-Had the transactions been taxable, they would have generated \$9.3 million in tax.
+In FY 2021, businesses deducted an estimated \$147 million for this deduction.
+Had the transactions been taxable, they would have generated \$7.4 million in tax.